astronomer/astro-docs/ac/next/02_production-core.md

     sudo systemctl enable astronomer-core@webserver.service
     ```

-2. Start the service by running the following:
+2. Start the Webserver by running the following:

     ```sh
     sudo systemctl start astronomer-core@webserver.service
     ```

+You can now access the Airflow UI in a web browser via `http://host:port`.

 >> **Note:** For added security and stability, we recommend running the Webserver behind a reverse proxy and load balancer such as [nginx](https://www.nginx.com/).
 For more information on this feature, read the [Apache Airflow documentation](https://airflow.apache.org/docs/stable/howto/run-behind-proxy.html).